MicrosoftDocs/VBA-Docs/access/Concepts/Miscellaneous/object-is-not-a-collectionerror-3272.md

 **Applies to:** Access 2013 | Access 2016

 You have referred to an object as though it were a collection.
-For example, a statement such as  `qrySales.Refresh` or or `qrySales(2)` causes this error.
+For example, a statement such as  `qrySales.Refresh` or `qrySales(2)` causes this error.

 ## See also